 Branding is what sets one company apart from another.
 It’s a way to develop your identity and differentiate yourself in the marketplace.

 If you’re a small business owner, there are two things that you need to worry about: your products and your brand.
-Your product is what people buy from you, but it’s not enough for the customer to simply like or dislike the product.
-They also have to like and trust your company behind the product.
-Branding is all about building a relationship with customers.
+Your product is what people buy from you, but it’s not enough for the customer to like the product – they should be able to trust the company behind it.
+Branding is all about building a long-term relationship with customers – if someone wants one product, we can hope they’ll enjoy our other offerings as well!

 Own a concept